 Second, if you make large quantities you don't have to have many measuring cups and spoons, or wash and dry them all the time.
 There is just one big bowl and that's it.

-So you place the bowl on the scale and zero it by pressing the TARE button.
+So you place a large bowl on the scale and zero it by pressing the TARE button.
 Then sift one kilogram (=1000g) of bread flour into the bowl.
-I will list the recipe bellow in grams but also cups and spoons if you prefer it that way better.
+I will list the recipe bellow in grams, but also cups and spoons if you prefer it that way better.

 Challah Bread Recipe

-To sift the flour, I use a large mesh strainer and a simple egg beater.
+To sift the flour, I use a large mesh strainer and a whisk.
 Hold them above the bowl and move the flour around until you sift enough of it into the bowl.

 By the way, you can do the same thing in a stand mixer with a dough hook if you prefer using one.
 Place all the ingredients in the mixer bowl, add a cup of water, let it start mixing slowly, then gradually add the second cup of water.
 Once a ball of dough is formed, raise the speed a bit and let the mixer knead the dough for 8-10 minutes.

-After 40 minutes, it should look like this.
+After 40 minutes, it should look like the dough below.

-Set on a baking sheet and cover with a kitchen towel.
-Let it rise for 45 minutes.
+Set the braided loaf on a baking sheet and cover with a kitchen towel.
+Let it rise until doubled in size, about 45 minutes.

-Don't try to resist the challa when it is out of the oven.
+Don't try to resist the challah when it is out of the oven.
 Grab a piece, spread some salted butter on it, and enjoy.
-This is why we made two, the second one can stay nice and whole for dinner.
+This is why we made two – one loaf of bread to enjoy immediately. and a second one that can stay nice and whole for dinner.
 The first one will probably be gone by then, especially if you have kids… or Nutella in the house.

 A rich and delicious bread that pairs well with sweet or savory topping or soups and stews.
 Makes a great French toast.